ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 ---

 ## Script - Convert JSON to rich text v1.1
-This script converts a json object into a hierarchical display of rich text and adds the rich text to an incident's rich text (custom) field or an incident note.
+This script converts a json object into a hierarchical display of rich text and adds the rich text to a case or incidents rich text (custom) field or a case or incident note.
 A workflow property is used to share the json to convert and identify parameters used on how to perform the conversion.

 Typically, a function will create the workflow property 'convert_json_to_rich_text', and this script will run after that function to perform the conversion.

 Features:
 * Display the hierarchical nature of json, presenting the json keys (sorted if specified) as bold labels
 * Provide links to found URLs
-* Create either an incident note or add results to an incident (custom) rich text field.
+* Create either a case or incident note or add results to a case or incident(custom) rich text field.

 **Object:** incident